blekenbleu/blekenbleu.github.io/Arduino/SimHubCustomSerial.md

 An interesting property exists:  `GameData.GlobalAccelerationG`
 Sure would be nice if there was a reference describing it...

+In [SimHib discord](https://discord.com/channels/299259397060689920/453962780857597966/800365665289502731), Wotever wrote (01/18/2021) about deceleration:
+"it's DataCorePlugin.GameData.GlobalAccelerationG
+  deceleration is just a negative acceleration"
+On 01/25/2021, fhoos wrote: "(Deceleration goes about from 0 to -50)"

+Other properties:  GameData.Sway, GameRawData.Physics.Roll
+  GameData.OrientationRoll GameData.OrientationYaw

 Clicking around in `Property Picker`:
 ![acc properties](PropertyPicker_acc.gif)

 In the left margin is "Available properties";
 selecting that exposes an Ncalc tester.
-Perhaps, if some game were recorded, then Replay here would show how data worked...?
+Perhaps, if some game were recorded,
+then Replay here would show how data worked...?
-126+round([GameRawData.Physics.AccG01],0)
+`round([GameRawData.Physics.AccG01],0)`